-- 1. Strategic Planning and Reporting (SPAR) Advisory Committee (SPAR-AC) This is an advisory group to SPAR.
+- Strategic Planning and Reporting Compliance and Reporting (SPAR-CR) Advisory Committee This is an advisory group to SPAR-CR.
 This Committee's major functions are to provide input into the Consolidated Plan development (Five-Year Plan, Action Plans, and Annual Performance Reports), as well as to help set other housing goals and respond to changing policy.
-SPAR staff meets with this group of public and private sector housing practitioners and advocates on a continuous basis. - 2.
-The Illinois Housing Task Force The Task Force consists of members which are representative of various governmental agencies and/or offices, four of which are appointed by the four legislative majority and minority leaders and sixteen of which were appointed directly by the Governor based on their expertise on housing or housing-related areas.
-The Task Force is chaired by the Executive Director of IHDA. and Vice-Chaired by a non-governmental sector representative appointed by the Governor.
+SPAR-CR staff meets with this group of public and private sector housing practitioners and advocates for input on both the Consolidated Plans/Annual Action Plans and the Annual Performance Reports. - The Illinois Housing Task Force The Task Force consists of members which are representative of various governmental agencies and/or offices, four of which are appointed by the four legislative majority and minority leaders and sixteen of which were appointed directly by the Governor based on their expertise on housing or housing-related areas.
+The Task Force is chaired by the Executive Director of IHDA and Vice-Chaired by a non-governmental sector representative appointed by the Governor.

-Provide a concise summary of the state's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies
+Provide a concise summary of the state's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I))

-Public Housing Authorities are represented on the CR Advisory Committee and the Housing Task Force.
+Public housing authorities are represented on the OHCS Advisory Committee, the Housing Task Force, and the state's Affordable Housing (Trust Fund) Advisory Commission.